Minor changes to lockdown restrictions in Wales to begin

 He said people should remain at home wherever possible and stay local and alert when working, shopping and exercising.

-Mr Drakeford said Mr Johnson’s “roadmap for the future” was at an early stage as it depends on how coronavirus behaves in the coming weeks and months.
+Mr Drakeford said Mr Johnson’s “roadmap for the future” is at an early stage as it depends on how coronavirus behaves in the coming weeks and months.

 He repeated that schools in Wales would not “return to normal” on June 1.